vimond/replay/plans.md

 General improvements and things to verify

+* OK Change default class name.
+* OK Error handling in Streamlab.
 * Silverlight doesn't work.
-Is this some re-rendered issue?
+Is this some re-rendering issue?
-* Error handling in Streamlab.
-* OK Change default class name.
 * Test with subtitles and audio tracks...
 * Make lockedBitrate and maxBitrate props.
 * Look into setting volume, mute, and pause state on startup.